anotherRedbeard/azure-hub-network-setup/README.md

 # Azure Hub Network Setup

 This repository contains Infrastructure as Code (IaC) for deploying an Azure hub network with VPN Gateway and Private DNS Resolver using Bicep and GitHub Actions.
+This is meant to be an example for an individual to follow to learn and implement a hub network architecture in their own Azure subscription.
+I wouldn't recommend using this code as-is in a production environment without further customization and review.

 ## Overview